 11) Get rid of cobwebs in hard-to-reach corners and crevices with a feather duster.
 This is also good to use on lampshades which can look grey and dusty in a brighter spring light.

 12) To de-scale a kettle; fill it half-and-half with white vinegar and water and leave it to soak overnight.
 Use an old toothbrush to dislodge any stubborn bits of lime scale.
 Rinse out thoroughly a couple of times and then boil some water to eliminate any vinegary odours.

-If any or all of these spring cleaning tips sound a bit daunting, click here to find your nearest MOLLY MAID expert to help tackle these tasks to give you time to enjoy the things you really love!
+If any or all of these tips sound a bit daunting, click here to find your nearest MOLLY MAID expert to help tackle these tasks to give you time to enjoy the things you really love!